There are so many reasons to learn a new language. It’s a hugely beneficial experience that will enrich your life, both personally and professionally.

 You’ll be surprised:

-Both activate the same part of your brain, the ventral striatum, a.k.a the brain’s pleasure center.
+Both activate the same part of your brain, the ventral striatum, aka the brain’s pleasure centre.

 So go ahead and treat yourself to new words every day!

 Unlike eating chocolate, it’s something you can binge on without moderation!

 There is mounting evidence that learning more languages can stave off dementia.